maticomba/postal-smtp-fail2ban/README.md

 postal@postal:~/app/log$ id postal
 uid=999(postal) gid=999(postal) groups=999(postal)
 ```
 So in the host should exist a user with the same uid (999) in order to set the ownership with the same uid.
-In this case it doesn't matter the user's name is not the same.
+In this case it doesn't matter if the user's name is not the same as the host.
 ```bash
 $ sudo chown -R 999:999 /opt/postal/log
 $ sudo chmod -R 0600 /opt/postal/log